Retirement Plan Inheritance Trusts

 Drawbacks to Using a Retirement Plan Trust

-- A trust created by a knowledgeable attorney costs more than a simple Will.
+- A trust created by a knowledgeable attorney costs substantially more than a simple Will.